-Christmas is BIG in Germany because it is celebrated in a special way.
-A way that is different from all countries in the world.
+Christmas is BIG in Germany because it is celebrated in a special and unique way.
+A way that is different from all other countries in the world.
 Germany is true to its traditions, and this is reflecting in its culture, the crafts and the food.
 Of course every nation has its own traditions for the holidays but the ones in Germany are based on history that goes way back for centuries.

-When it comes to unique Christmas dishes, cookies, chocolates, pastries, drinks and cakes, Germany is the Number one.
+When it comes to these delicious Christmas dishes, cookies, chocolates, pastries, drinks and cakes, Germany is the Number one.

 These cakes had been very popular on the mybestgermanrecipes.com website that I founded in 2010.
 Next year we are celebrating 10 years of authentic German food recipes!